HEALING AT THE ROOTS by alexandra "ahlay" blakely

 What does building/creating or remembering and re-integrating culture for people of European descent living on Turtle Island (USA) look like without reproducing patterns of colonization and cycles of harm?

 How does resiliency exist in my body during collapse and how can I pass that onto my children (aka: the future ones)?

 My ancestry is whole.
 It encompasses a range of witches, healers and earth based spiritualities and wether it is rooted in my direct lineage or not, I benefit from a legacy of colonization, slavery and genocide that I am responsible for dismantling along with my other kin of European descent.
 I am both the witch and the witch burner.

-I am a Jewitch, Scandinavian - queer, cis-woman, mother, using she/her pronouns and benefitting from white advantage.
+I am an Ashkenazi, Scandinavian - cis-woman, mother, using she/her pronouns and benefitting from white advantage.
 I am visibly able-bodied, hold a US passport, college educated and have housing and food security.
-My disabilities are hidden to the eye, living with struggle to focus, autoimmunity and CPTSD.
+My disabilities are hidden to the eye, (autoimmunity and CPTSD).
 I am a survivor of ongoing child sexual violence and domestic abuse.